Alverca do Ribatejo

 Alverca do Ribatejo ([alˈvɛɾkɐ ðu ʁiβɐˈtɛʒu]) is a city (cidade) and a former civil parish in the municipality of Vila Franca de Xira, Portugal.
 In 2013, the parish merged into the new parish Alverca do Ribatejo e Sobralinho.

 It covers an area of 17.89 km2 and as of 2011 had a population of 31,070, making it the largest city in the municipality of Vila Franca de Xira.
 It was promoted to city status in 1990.
 It is a city and a suburb near the Tagus River (rio Tejo), in the Lisbon metropolitan area.

 Alverca has been deeply connected with aviation since the early 20th century.
-A military air base was built there in 1918.
+A military air base named 'Alverca Air Base' was built there in 1918.
 The aerospace company OGMA, the Portuguese Air Force General Storage, the Air Force Aerodrome Engineering Unit and a branch of the Air Museum are presently based there.
 The Alverca aviation facilities also housed the first international airport of Portugal, closed after the inauguration of Lisbon Airport in 1942.

+Philippe Cousteau died in 1979 after his flying boat crashed into the Tagus in the vicinity of Alverca.